aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 leaving it to the assembler to turn `'Monty'` into an index into `co_consts`.
 Likewise `op.STORE_NAME` would take a string argument, and so on.
-Such a design would better suit a general-purpose bytecode assembler; but this compiler will be ruthless in doing only what's needed.
+Such a design would better suit a general-purpose bytecode assembler; but Tailbiter will be ruthless in doing only what's needed.
 (I wasn't sure it could fit readably in 500 lines at all.)
 It's simple for the code generator to encode the arguments into integers, more so than for the assembler.